 Open the Apple Watch settings app (you can find it on your iPhone by looking for a black icon with an image of a Watch, see below)

-3. Now the important part, make sure all the toggles are switched on, especially the 'Allow Background Measurements'.
-It should look similar to the below, depending on your region the switch names may alter a little.
+4. Now the important part, make sure all the toggles are switched on, especially the 'Allow Background Measurements'.
+It should look similar to the image below, depending on your region the switch names may alter a little.

 Note: Apple restricts measuring blood oxygen if the age in Health is under 18 years.
 This can sometimes catch out users who may have swapped iPhones with their children and have not updated their date of birth.